jbcodeforce/java-studies/docs/vertx.md

 * bare verticle - Java classes extending `io.vertx.core.AbstractVerticle`
 * Mutiny verticle - Java classes extending `io.smallrye.mutiny.vertx.core.AbstractVerticle`

-Verticles are not bean, but adding @ApplicationScoped, can be used to access injection.
+Verticles are not beans, but adding @ApplicationScoped, can be used to access injection.

 Here is an example on how to deploy a verticle from another application scoped bean, when the application starts.